-Translation for regulatory submission-pharmaceutical translations.
+Translation for regulatory submission-pharmaceutical translations

 It is very important for pharma producers and CROs to chose reliable translation partners with specific expertise in the pharma and regulatory affairs fields.

-PHARMA TRANSLATION SERVICES – for private pharma companies, CROs, and regulatory bodies (such as EMA, ECHA etc)
+Our medical translation team translates for private pharma companies, CROs, and regulatory bodies (such as EMA, ECHA etc)